pedroamarall/rest-builder/networking/README.markdown

 1. Restart your computer.
 After logging back in, type ***telnet localhost 22***.
 Why did this command succeed?

-1. Optionally, see this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-use-systemctl-to-manage-systemd-services-and-units) for more information.
+1. Optionally, see this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-use-systemctl-to-manage-systemd-services-and-units) for more information.-->